What is Impact Accounting?

 In 2023, Salesforce committed to purchasing 280,000 MWh over the next eight years from small, distributed clean energy projects across Sub-Saharan Africa, Latin America and Southeast Asia.
 They prioritized sourcing projects in non-traditional markets, aiming to deliver both social and environmental benefits to local communities.
 These projects are expected to generate a significant emissions impact.
 Under the current system, there is no accountable emissions benefit for Salesforce’s action.

-It’s important to note that carbon matching is an accounting approach, not a procurement strategy.
+It’s important to note that impact accounting is an accounting approach, not a procurement strategy.
 It offers a uniform way to appropriately measure and value a range of procurement actions — whether a company chooses to prioritize investments in clean energy close to home or in the world's dirtiest grids.
 To drive energy investments where they have the greatest impact globally, our accounting system must appropriately measure and enable a broad suite of meaningful procurement actions.